Hendra, Queensland: Education

-Hendra State School is a government primary (Prep-6) school for boys and girls at 309 Nudgee Road (27.4212°S 153.0744°E).
+Hendra State School is a government primary (Prep–6) school for boys and girls at 309 Nudgee Road (27.4212°S 153.0744°E).
 In 2017, the school had an enrolment of 61 students with 9 teachers (4 full-time equivalent) and 8 non-teaching staff (4 full-time equivalent).

-Aviation High is a government secondary (7-12) school for boys and girls at Widdop Street (27.4143°S 153.0629°E).
+Aviation High is a government secondary (7–12) school for boys and girls at Widdop Street (27.4143°S 153.0629°E).
 In 2017, the school had an enrolment of 426 students with 41 teachers (39 full-time equivalent) and 27 non-teaching staff (17 full-time equivalent).

-Our Lady Help of Christians School is a Catholic primary (Prep-6) school for boys and girls at 23 Bowman Street (27.4207°S 153.0667°E).
+Our Lady Help of Christians School is a Catholic primary (Prep–6) school for boys and girls at 23 Bowman Street (27.4207°S 153.0667°E).
 In 2017, the school had an enrolment of 162 students with 18 teachers (12 full-time equivalent) and 9 non-teaching staff (5 full-time equivalent).

 Amenities

 Hendra is home to an abundance of restaurants and cafes, including local cafés, take-aways, antiques and pubs.
-Toombul Shopping Centre is the nearest major shopping mall, no medical center or healthcare services in Hendra but there are many local shops on Junction Road and Sandgate Road.
+Toombul Shopping Centre is the nearest major shopping mall.
+There are local shops located on Zillman Road, including a medical centre.

 Hendra has the Doomben Racecourse, and several parks (notably T.C.
 Beirne Park), bikeways and walkways.
 Kedron Brook runs through Hendra, Nundah and Wooloowin and has walking and biking paths running alongside.

 Hendra is home to the All Stars Baseball Club, T. C Beirne Park, Ti-trees Swimming Club, and the Northern Suburbs Bridge Club.